foundersandcoders/old-playbook/mvps.md

 ### Documentation

 + Each team will maintain a GitHub repository for the project with a README.
 + Unless the client requests otherwise, the repo will be public.
-(But the repo and the README should not refer to the client by name.)
+(But the repo and the README should usually not refer to the client by name to give their project some sort of anonymity.)
 + No sensitive client information should be included in the repo.
 + Each team will complete a screencast for the client to accompany the README, describing the project and how to install and use it.

 ### Pay

-All income received for these MVPs will be divided equally between the students.
+On successful completion of a project, all income received for these MVPs will be divided equally between the students.

 ### On completion of four projects

 Graduate developers can continue to work on MVP projects, as they become available.
-We recommend two-person teams working for up to a week on a project, making MVPs a viable means of earning a modest living.
+We recommend two-person teams working for up to a week on a project, making MVPs a viable means for students to earn a modest living while they continue to develop their skills.

 We also encourage graduates to continue with any follow-up work for the client after the completion of an MVP.